Ajax-Z01/ial-app/README.md

 ## Contact

-If you have any questions or suggestions regarding IA-Lab, please feel free to contact us at [email@example.com](mailto:email@example.com).
+If you have any questions or suggestions regarding IA-Lab, please feel free to contact us at [internetacceleratorlaboratory@gmail.com](mailto:internetacceleratorlaboratory@gmail.com).

-Happy exploring and building AI with IA-Lab!
+Enjoy exploring and working with IA-Lab and the fascinating world of linear accelerators!